ppumkin/DataTables/Readme.md

 # DataTables tbody colspan patch

-This is a fork of the main DataTables repository that has a patch applied in the column/cell parser engine to allow rows with colspan in the tbody to be loaded.
+This is a fork of the main DataTables repository that has a patch applied in the column/cell parser engine to allow rows with `colspan` in the `tbody` to be loaded.

-This is a very basic patch that was created to prevent inititialisastion blow up caused by missing number '<td>` in rows.
+This is a very basic patch that was created to prevent inititialisastion blow up caused by missing number `<td>` in rows.
 The engine is built in such a way that the td must be equal or more than in the header.
-Since colspan takes up visual space of these cells but in the markup you use one less td, then parsing engine fails because it cannot build a consistent data object.
-Funnily enough, when you have more td than expected, they get ignored.
+Since `colspan` takes up visual space of these cells but in the markup you use less td elements, then parsing engine fails because it cannot build a consistent data object.

+Funnily enough, when you have more `<td>` than expected, they get ignored and every thing works fine.

 # What does this patch mean then?

 Simply put.

- - Any shortfall in '<td>' when parsing from DOM, will get initialised with a default value of "" (Empty String)
+ - Any shortfall in `<td>` when parsing from DOM, will get initialised with a default value of "" (Empty String)
  - Visually, your colspan row will span as youd expect it.
  - Searching will return expected results for remainder of rows as expected
  - Sorting the "empty" column will show empty cells at top (A->Z) or bottom (Z->A)